zoffline/zwift-offline/README.md

   * e.g., on Windows in command prompt: ``C:\Python27\Scripts\pip.exe install flask protobuf protobuf3_to_dict stravalib``
     * Python 3 is installed by default in ``C:\Users\<username>\AppData\Local\Programs\Python\Python38-32`` instead of ``C:\Python27``
 * Clone or download this repo
+* If you are not running zoffline on the same PC that Zwift is running: create a ``server-ip.txt`` file in the ``storage`` directory containing the IP address of the PC running zoffline.
 * Run standalone.py before starting Zwift
   * e.g., on Linux/Mac: ``sudo ./standalone.py``
     * sudo is needed because we're binding to the privileged ports 80 and 443.